jhrcook/tidy_Achilles/README.md

 ### D2\_combined\_gene\_dep\_scores.csv

-The “dependency scores” calculated by the Achilles Project.
+The “dependency scores” calculated by the [Achilles Project RNAi screen](https://depmap.org/portal/achilles/).
 This file is organized by target name in the first column and the following columns are the scores for each cell line.
 The tidy data is available in “synthetic\_lethal.tib”.

 To access the file, decompress it with a GUI tools (usually double-click